-- 1) Behave in a manner consistent with Special Olympics Wisconsin's core values of mutual respect, positive attitude, accountability, teamwork and dedication. - 2) Serve as the Agency liaison regarding sports matters. - 3) Recruit and facilitate training and certification of a head coach for each sport. - 4) Ensure the head coach for each sport fulfills his/her responsibilities. - 5) Ensure head coaches and athlete coaches maintain current sports certification. - 6) Facilitate communication between head coaches and report back to the Agency Management Team regarding sports issues. - 7) Ensure consistency between sports regarding budget, uniforms, transportation, facilities, volunteer support, etc.
+- 1) Behave in a manner consistent with Special Olympics Wisconsin's core values of mutual respect, positive attitude, accountability, teamwork and dedication. - 2) Serve as the Agency liaison regarding sports matters. - 3) Recruit and facilitate training and certification of a head coach for each sport. - 4) Ensure the head coach for each sport fulfills his/her responsibilities. - 5) Ensure head coaches and athlete coaches maintain current sports certification. - 6) Ensure that all certified coaches have watched the General Orientation video. - Facilitate communication between head coaches and report back to the Agency Management Team regarding sports issues. - 8) Ensure consistency between sports regarding budget, uniforms, transportation, facilities, volunteer support, etc.

 Support: The athletic director reports to the Agency manager.
 Resource materials complete with a comprehensive Competition Guide are included in the Agency Manager Handbook.
-The Regional Athletic Director also serves as a resource for rules, competition forms and general sports questions.